GregatGit/todos-lab/README.md

 It now downloads some tasks using firebase.

-The db is read only - just to stop anyone from sending thousands of todos.
+For security the db is read only.

 When there are no more todos on the list or they are all done the top bar turns red.